Fanta0990/WHSTechNotes/journal.md

 | Sally | Chocolate | Graduation |$35,000|
 | Michael | Vanilla | Farewell |$37,000|
 | Emma | Carrot | Birthday |$39,000|

+# May 12, 2025
+Trends like this suck also it possibly illegal.
+Why you ask?
+Because it is PROPERTY DAMAGE.
+Which is a Misdemeanor.
+This is bad because this can cause fires and flat out ruin the piece of tech.